ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_scaling.md

 {{site.data.keyword.vmwaresolutions_short}} can use the {{site.data.keyword.cloud_notm}} worldwide data center presence and integrated network backbone to allow for various cross-geographies use cases to be deployed and functioning within a fraction of the time that it would take to build such an infrastructure from scratch.

-In this design, the definition of a multi-site deployment consists of the following items.
+In this design, the definition of a multisite deployment consists of the following items.
 * An initial or primary VMware deployment that contains a new DNS/AD root domain, SSO domain, and SSO site name to be provided.
 * Single or multiple secondary sites that are provisioned into the primary sites SSO domain that requires the following configuration:
    * New SSO site name